-P.S.
-To keep hair neat between shampoos use Lady Wildroot Cream Hair Dressing KDs Present Housemother By Kappa Delta Sorority Friendly, gracious, and motherly re but a few characteristics of the Kappa Delta housemother, Mrs. special place in the heart of every She manages to keep herself ousy as a seventh and ighth grade eacher in social science and reading at Benjamin Franklin school.
-On the side she belongs to Pioneer Daughters, Writers Section of Fine Arts Club, Delta Kappa Gamma Latest gossip is that the Youra sorority (national educational sor- Mrs. Hulbert has three children, two girls and a boy, besides the sorority to watch over.
+INGA OF THE GARDNER Banquet Manager From NDAC KDs Present Housemother By Kappa Delta Sorority Friendly, gracious, and motherly are but a few characteristics of the Kappa Delta housemother, Mrs. Helga Hulbert.
+She holds a very special place in the heart of every She manages to keep herself busy as a seventh and eighth grade teacher in social science and reading at Benjamin Franklin school.
+On the side she belongs to Pioneer Daughters, Writers Section of Fine Arts Club, Delta Kappa Gamma sorority (national educational sorority) and presides over the NDAC housemothers group.
+Mrs. Hulbert has three children, two girls and a boy, besides the sorority to watch over.
 During vacation she visits back and forth with a daughter in Montana and a daughter in California.
-Her son resides in Berlin, Germany, as a member of the United States Armbelong to clubs have their private ed Forces.
-During the summer months Mrs. Hulbert has her home prove the contents of this pubif you haven't met her yet . . any ime after 4:30 p. m.
+Her son resides in Berlin, Germany, as a member of the United States Armed Forces.
+During the summer months Mrs. Hulbert has her home at Fish Lake and takes life easy.
+Mrs. Hulbert became our housemother last Christmas.
+She's always there to welcome you as you enter into Kappa Delta sorority and bid a cheerful but sad farewell as you leave college life.
+Do drop around and meet our housemother, if you haven't met her yet . . any time after 4:30 p. m.
+The question of whether 18-yearolds should vote was put to a number of students at Potomac College, West Virginia.
+The answer, by about two to one, was no.